openfun/richie/docs/docker.md

 ## Services

-The project is defined using a [docker-compose file](../docker-compose.yml) and consists of 3 services:
+The project is defined using a [docker-compose file](../docker-compose.yml) and consists of 4 services:

 - **nginx:** the front end web server configured to serve static/media files and proxy other requests to Django,
 - **db:** the SQL database,
-- **app:** the actual Django CMS project with all our application code.
+- **app:** the actual Django CMS project with all our application code,
+- **typescript:** a webpack process that transpiles our sources and bundles them into a JS package.

 This default `docker-compose` configuration is intended for development, so we are: